 10. Star Trek Enterprise

 One user shared, “Star Trek Enterprise.
 It was a fun prequel that looked at the start of the United federation of planets.
 The last episode was an insult.
 A main character was killed off and it was in a TNG holodeck!
-Bloody rubbish, I'm stil livid.”
+Utter rubbish, I'm still livid.”

 The second person replied, “That's what I came here to say.
 Absolutely terrible ending to a series that otherwise had a great last season.
 I'm almost convinced that they tried to create a bad last episode because how did anyone think that was a good idea?”